bluekitchen/btstack/chipset/README.md

    * For the nRF51 Dev Kit, use `make BOARD=nrf51_pca10028` and `./flash_nrf51_10028.sh` with the nRF51 kit.
    * The nRF5 dev kit acts as an LE HCI Controller with H4 interface.

+## NXP Semiconductors
+NXP Semiconductors acquired the Bluetooth + Wifi division of Marvel in 2019 and continues their products with new names.
+As the Controllers contain no Bluetooth firmware, the firmware needs to be uploaded on start.
+BTstack supports firmware upload for older Controllers with bootloader version v1, like the NXP 88W8997.

+**BD ADDR** is stored in Controller.

+**SCO data** is routed over HCI by default but does not support flow control.

+**Baud rate** is currently kept at 115200

+**Init script** is required.

+**BTstack integration**: firmware update required and implemented by *btstack_chipset_nxp.c*  See port/posix-h4-nxp for details on how to use it.

 ## Realtek